 Transporting containers through a tube using magnetic levitation technology – Hamburger Hafen und Logistik AG (HHLA) and the US company HyperloopTT are working to make this vision a reality someday.
 They established the joint venture Hyperport Cargo Solutions (HCS) in December 2018 to collaborate on the development of key components for a Hyperloop transport system.
 The new technology is to be marketed worldwide in the port and transport logistics sector.

 However, the course ahead is still long.
 The initial plan is to design a product concept and the roadmap for a commercial prototype.
-For this, the partners aim to create a Hyperport mock-up, also known as a demonstrator, by October 2021 at HHLA’s Container Terminal Altenwerder (CTA) in Hamburg.
+For this, the partners aim to create a virtual Demonstrator demonstrator, by October 2021 at HHLA’s Container Terminal Altenwerder (CTA) in Hamburg.
 The aim of the demonstrator is to visualise the handling process in a Hyperport and to demonstrate its integration with autonomous vehicles, among other things.

 By developing the Hyperloop transport system, HHLA is promoting novel logistical mobility solutions.
 As the “Gateway to the future”, the company’s goal is to help relieve the pressure on transport infrastructure with innovative solutions.
 Its partner HTT is already an expert in Hyperloop technology: its team of 800 engineers is developing Hyperloop concepts with 40 partners worldwide.